 The South Dakota Sportsmen Against Hunger (SAH) program was established in 1993 to provide hunters with an easier way to share their success with those who are not as fortunate.
 South Dakota sportsmen and women can continue to make a difference by sharing the meat from big game and game birds.
+New for 2020, all donated deer and elk harvested west of the Missouri River will need a negative test result for chronic wasting disease.
+To learn more about CWD and testing options, please visit gfp.sd.gov/2020-cwd-regulations/.

 Hunters may help offset costs of this program by making tax-deductible cash donations to SAH through use a check-off provision on the online and paper applications for hunting licenses.
 Individuals may also use the "Donate" link on the SAH website or make out checks or money orders to "South Dakota Sportsmen Against Hunger" and send them to South Dakota Sportsmen Against Hunger, P.O.
 Box 1172, Pierre, SD 57501.
 Call 1.800.456.2758 or visit feedtheneedsd.com to learn more about the program.